jsuarezm/terraform-module-dns-updater/README.md

 # Steps

-- [x] Clone a local repository
+- Clone a local repository
-- [x] Analyze the current functionality and code, test it
+- Analyze the current functionality and code, test it
-*	- [x] Run test environment
+- Run test environment
-- [x] Analyze the requirement, questions, what is it the interpretation about them?
+- Analyze the requirement, questions, what is it the interpretation about them?
 Make assumptions
-- [x] Build script to parser the json files and output the DNS registry statement
+- Build script to parser the json files and output the DNS registry statement
-- [x] Implement the dynamic configuration for A type entries
+- Implement the dynamic configuration for A type entries
-- [x] Document the README.md using terraform docs
+- Document the README.md using terraform docs
-- [x] Implement the dynamic configuration for CNAME type entries and update the documentation
+- Implement the dynamic configuration for CNAME type entries and update the documentation
-- [x] Add Improvements
+- Add Improvements
-- [x] publish in Github
+- publish in Github

 # Terraform Module dns\_updater